rouzinho/Motor2DYarp/README.md

 # Motor Control in Cedar

-This Cedar plugin allow the control of the Gummi Arm through a ROS Publisher
+This Cedar plugin allow to send motor commands through YARP

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/

 Cedar is the C++ Framework implementing the concepts of DFT -> https://cedar.ini.rub.de/

-Everything you need to know about ROS -> http://www.ros.org/
+Everything you need to know about YARP https://www.yarp.it/

 ## Getting Started

-The plugin is a widget reading outputs from a Neural Field and publishing the data to the motors of the Gummi.
+The plugin is a widget reading outputs from a Neural Field and publishing the datas to a yarp topic.

-You can define directly in the Qt Widget if you want to publish a Float64 on a topic or a JoinState message.
+You can define directly in the Qt Widget the destination port.

 Of course you can adapt it to publish commands to any topics, but you might want to change the scale or format of the datas received from the Neural Field.